Classifying X-ray Binaries: A Probabilistic Approach: Summary and Future Directions

 In order to improve the predictive accuracy of our classification scheme, we can extend the imputation model by imposing a distribution on the Gaussian process parameters or else using a cross validation approach to fine tune these parameters.
-There is a growing literature on Gaussian process prediction that attempts to bypass the associated computational impediments and so we would like to investigate these methods and their potential application to this problem further, e.g. the INLA method introduced by \citet{rue09}.
-Additionally, the RXTE ASM data contains a large fraction of missing data due to the signal to noise threshold we employ and so we may consider applying the framework of \citet{lit02} to model this missing data.
+There is a growing literature on Gaussian process prediction that attempts to bypass the associated computational impediments, and so we would like to investigate these methods and their potential application to this problem further.
+An example of such an approach, for instance, is the INLA method introduced by \citet{rue09}.
+Additionally, the RXTE ASM data contains a large fraction of missing data due to the signal to noise threshold we employ, and so we may consider applying the framework of \citet{lit02} to model this missing data.
 The primary advantages of this approach are that it utilizes a Bayesian model for generating imputations, which is consistent with our model for compact object prediction, and it may lead to more plausible predictions for the unknown compact object types.
 Additionally, we may want to consider different subsampling schemes besides the one we employ to ensure that they do not corrupt the inherent structure in the data set.
-Finally, in addition to predictive accuracy, to make the model more scientifically relevant we may want to include physically meaningful parameters; the inference of such parameters may explain the scientific reasons for the separation of observations into different regions by compact object type.
+Finally, in order to make the model more scientifically useful, we may want to include physically meaningful parameters; the inference of such parameters may explain the scientific reasons for the separation of observations into different regions by compact object type.